Islamic State advances in Iraq force Syria to cancel wheat deal

 | ABU DHABI

-ABU DHABI Syria has cancelled a deal to sell 200,000 tonnes of wheat from its 2013 local crop to Iraqi private traders as conflict raging in both countries has paralysed transport of the grain, a source at Syria's state grain agency said on Tuesday.
+ABU DHABI Syria has canceled a deal to sell 200,000 tonnes of wheat from its 2013 local crop to Iraqi private traders as conflict raging in both countries has paralyzed transport of the grain, a source at Syria's state grain agency said on Tuesday.

 The deal was agreed in a June tender, days before Islamic State fighters seized large swathes of Iraq in a lightning offensive.